 The Board identifies and evaluates financial risks in close co-operation with the managers who are a highly experienced team who can focus on the key issues to maximise value and de-risk Company projects.

-The key risk factors for the Company are contained in pages [30-31] of the Company's 2022 Annual Report and Accounts ("2022 Accounts").
+The key risk factors for the Company are contained in the Company's Annual Report and Accounts.

 Principle Five

 Maintain the board as a well-functioning, balanced team led by the chair